On Singular Integrals and Quantitative Rectifiability in Parabolic Space and the Heisenberg Group: Introduction

 \begin{thm}[\cite{BHMN}] Suppose that $\Gamma = \{(x,A(x,t),t)\} \subset \mathbb R^{n+1}$ is a codimension-one parabolic Lipschitz graph, and let $\Omega := \{(x,x_n,t): x_n>A(x,t)\}$.
 If caloric measure satisfies the weak-$A_\infty$ property with respect to parabolic surface measure on $\Gamma$, then $\Gamma$ is a parabolic uniformly rectifiable set. \end{thm}

 We remark that graphs of parabolic Lipschitz functions need not be parabolic uniformly rectifiable (see \cite{BHHLN1} for a counter-example).
 This is in contrast to the Euclidean setting, where Lipschitz graphs are a prototypical example of a uniformly rectifiable set.
 Very recently, the authors have extended their result to the case when $\Gamma$ is a \emph{time-symmetric} ADR set\footnote{Time-symmetric ADR is a stronger condition than the $\HSDC$, see Corollary \ref{timesym}}.
 The time symmetric ADR condition is a condition that forces every surface ball to have ample intersection with the set in forward and backward in time. \begin{thm}[\cite{BHMN2}] Suppose that $\Omega \subseteq \mathbb R^{n+1}$ is an open subset of parabolic space, that $\Sigma = \partial \Omega$ is time-symmetric ADR, and that $\Omega$ satisfies a uniform interior corkscrew condition.
-If caloric measure in $\Omega$ satisfies the weak-$A_\infty$ condition with respect to parabolic surface measure on $\partial \Omega$, then $\Sigma$ is a parabolic uniformly rectifiable set. \end{thm} Neither proof relies on analysis of the Riesz transform.
-In analogy with the elliptic case, we expect that a positive resolution of Conjecture \ref{parads} would lead to further extensions and refinements of these results.
+If caloric measure in $\Omega$ satisfies the weak-$A_\infty$ condition with respect to parabolic surface measure on $\partial \Omega$, then $\Sigma$ is a parabolic uniformly rectifiable set. \end{thm} The proofs of the two theorems above do not rely on analysis of the Riesz transform.

 In the past decade there have been some extraordinary results concerning quantitative rectifiability and Heisenberg groups.
 In \cite{NY1}, Naor and Young resolved several open problems by proving a discrete ``vertical versus horizontal" isoperimetric inequality in a discrete Heisenberg group $\mathbb H^n_\mathbb Z$, $n\geq 2$.
 In order to prove this inequality, they prove a corresponding inequality in the continuous Heisenberg group $\mathbb H^n$, and use the continuous case to deduce the discrete case.
 The methods of their proof utilize many tools from the area of quantitative rectifiability, in particular the ``corona decomposition" type arguments introduced by David and Semmes in \cite{DS1}.
 This discrete isoperimetric inequality is used to find an optimal (up to a constant) lower bound on the integrality gap of the Goemans–Linial semidefinite program for the Sparsest Cut Problem, and also establish a lower bound on the distortion of any embedding from the ball of radius $r$ centered at the origin in $(\mathbb H_\mathbb Z^2, d_W)$ (the second discrete Heisenberg group equipped with the ``word metric") is at least $C\sqrt{r}$.
 In \cite{NY1}, Naor and Young prove a ``vertical-versus-horizontal" Poincar\'e inequality in the first Heisenberg group.
 As a corollary, they obtain, in the first Heisenberg group, bounds on the distortion of embeddings of balls centered at the origin.
 In this work they develop a new multiscale decomposition for intrinsic Lipschitz graphs, which was later modified in the aforementioned works \cite{CLY1,CLY2}.